techidaily/site-win11/source/_posts/windows-11-eliminate-auto-change-backgrounds.md

 ## 1\.
 Make Sure the Theme Isn't Changing Your Wallpaper

  If you’ve recently installed a new theme, it could be that it changes the background image after a while.
-You can use one of the[ways to switch your wallpaper on Windows 11](https://www.makeuseof.com/windows-11-change-desktop-wallpaper/) if you find this behavior distracting or undesirable.
+You can use one of the [ways to switch your wallpaper on Windows 11](https://www.makeuseof.com/windows-11-change-desktop-wallpaper/) if you find this behavior distracting or undesirable.
 Hopefully, this will prevent the background from automatically changing.

 ## 2\.
 Turn Off Slideshow in Personalization Settings